 - as tablets.

-Let your nurses and doctors know as soon as possible if you are in pain.
+If you are in pain, let your nurses and doctors know as soon as possible.
 This will help them give you the right amount of painkillers.

-Some people have a pain that feels like it is coming from the part of the limb that has been amputated.
+Some people have pain that feels like it is coming from the part of the limb that has been amputated.
 This is called phantom pain or phantom sensation.
-Although this pain should fade over time, there may be some discomfort in the area for a while after the operation.
-Let your nurses and cancer doctor know if you have any phantom pain.
+This pain usually fades over time, but there may be some discomfort in the area for a while after the operation.
+If you have any phantom pain, let your nurses and cancer doctor know.
 They can give you drugs to help control it, such as pregabalin or gabapentin.

 A physiotherapist or occupational therapist (OT) will help you get up.
 This often happens on the first or second day after the operation.
 It might be hard at first, and you will need to start slowly.